 We believe that there is no contradiction in wanting to maximize investment performance and championing investment manager diversity.
 While this belief is firmly rooted in our core values of diversity and inclusion, it is also driven by our fiduciary duty to maximize return by ensuring that we are not excluding qualified people of color and women managers due to hidden biases.

 In 2014, SVCF challenged itself and its consultant at the time, Colonial Consulting (now known as Crewcial Partners), to confront biases in our investment process and explore how to better engage more diverse-owned asset management firms across its investment portfolio.
 We were among the first community foundations to undertake this challenge.
 We made a commitment to share our progress and experiences, and are pleased to do so here and in the resources listed in the margin.

 Before we launched this effort in 2014, SVCF employed three minority- and/or women-owned asset management firms (also referred to as "diverse-owned" firms), with whom we had invested $52 million.
-As of the end of 2017, we have deployed $179 million to twelve diverse-owned firms.
-This represents 19% of total non-cash assets advised by our investment consultant.
+As of the end of Q1 2018, we have deployed $202 million to thirteen diverse-owned firms.
+This represents 21% of total non-cash assets advised by our investment consultant.